 - Your time.

-One of the important components of the product model category is sourcing your ingredients/materials.
+One of the important components of the product model category is sourcing your ingredients and materials.
 You want to find the most economical supplier, but not the cheapest.
 Research each one of your suppliers to find out their reputation.
 This is crucial as it is their materials that are building your finished product, so you need to know as much about them as you can.
-Reliable, co-operative, ethical suppliers will help you build a better product.
+Reliable, cooperative, ethical suppliers will help you build a better product.

 This feedback should allow you to narrow the product down to one or two options.
 If you are thinking of different colors, components, flavors, fragrances, etc. for the future, write these down, but try to stick with one model for primary research purposes.

 Three Methods of Research:

-After the tester has tried the product based on your instructions, they may complete a quick questionnaire in regard to questions/concerns regarding your product.
-100 responses provides a correct quantitative result.
+After the tester has tried the product based on your instructions, they may complete a quick survey regarding questions/concerns regarding your product.
+100 responses provides a good quantitative result.

 Getting 4 or 5 respondents in a room to openly discuss your product is a very valuable resource.
-This involves having a moderator present to present the questions and to keep the conversation on task.
+This involves having a moderator present to give the questions and to keep the conversation on task.
 Running approximately 4 or 5 of these will provide you with substantial feedback.

 This is one on one interview is a more in-depth personal view of the respondents’ opinion of your product.
 These can be done in person, webcam or on the phone.

-Research is an overlooked part of the process and it needs to be completed for product creation, product launch and overall marketing campaigns.
+Research is an overlooked part of the process, and it needs to be completed for product creation, product launch, and overall marketing campaigns.
 Many times, I have seen people jump right into a business without conducting research and have failed.
-It is important to know your audience, product and marketplace inside and out.
-Research may seem tedious or intrusive to other people, in actual fact people like giving their opinions.
+It is important to know your audience, product, and marketplace inside and out.
+Research may seem tedious or intrusive to other people, in fact, people like giving their opinions.
 Making them feel part of the process is important and can lead to support down the road.